Azure-Samples/agent-openai-python-prompty-langchain-pinecone/README.md

 ```
 azd init -t agent-openai-python-prompty-langchain-pinecone
 ```
+Enter a name to create a new environment.
+The name is also used for the resource group.
+This will create a new folder in the .azure folder, and set it as the active environment for any calls to azd going forward.

 Note that this command will initialize a git repository, so you do not need to clone this repository.

 2. Login to your Azure account:
 ```
 azd auth login
 ```
-3. Set following environment variables:
+3. Set following environment variable:
-`AZURE_RESOURCE_GROUP` and `PINECONE_API_KEY`
-1. Create a new azd environment:
 ```
-azd env new
+azd env set PINECONE_API_KEY <key>
 ```
-Enter a name that will be used for the resource group.
-This will create a new folder in the .azure folder, and set it as the active environment for any calls to azd going forward.

-1. Provision and deploy the project to Azure:
+4. Provision and deploy the project to Azure:
 ```
 azd up
 ```
-2. Set up CI/CD with
+5. Set up CI/CD with
 ```
 azd pipeline config
 ```
-3. Test Deployment with the `validate_deployment.ipynb` notebook.
+6. Test Deployment with the `validate_deployment.ipynb` notebook.

 ### Run the app locally
 #### Prerequisite